JustBeingJeeta/Swissarch/README.md

 ./swissarch
 ```

 ### This project is still in early development, of course i plan on adding more features during time, but feel free to inspect or contribute to the code.
-Also, any advice on possible additions is gladly accepted
+Any advice on possible additions is gladly accepted

 Also, this is my first more serious project, so please be kind :)